 So what is causing this massive shift to non-dairy products, most especially plant-based milk?
 Certainly, with the increase in scientific research into the subject showing the harm to the human body dairy can cause, more and more people are moving to non-diary versions of their favourite products.
 And this of course has resulted in a vast increase in the range of products available, even in mainstream supermarket chains.
 This is a far cry from the halcyon days of the dairy industry in the 1960s and 70s, when free milk was available for all in UK schools.
 But by the late 70s the real dangers of dairy milk consumption were beginning to be realised, and more people discovered that they were, in fact, lactose intolerant.

 Fears for the environment have also taken their toll on the dairy industry, as consciousness of the effects of dairy farming increases daily.
-And coupled with the increased quality and availability of non-dairy alternatives, and the realisation of the health risks of dairy products, it is not surprising that the days of the dairy industry may be numbered.
-Perhaps a refocusing on the growing of crops that produce quality, non-dairy milk could be the saviour of not only thousands of jobs in dairy farming, but the health of billions of people and, of course, planet earth.
+And coupled with the increased quality and availability of non-dairy alternatives, and the realisation of the risks of dairy products, it is not surprising that the days of the dairy industry may be numbered.
+Perhaps a refocusing on the growing of crops that produce quality, non-dairy milk could be the saviour of not only thousands of jobs in dairy farming, but of benefit to billions of people and, of course, planet earth.

 Return to blog